scottie-l/reading-notes/reading-notes-201/class-02.md

         `<cite> Used to cite a source.

-        `<dfn> Used to indicate a defininition of a new term.
+        `<dfn> Used to indicate a definition of a new term.

         `<address> Used to contain contact info for author of page.